 I’ve sat next to Joonatan, at the back of the class, at the the ulpan, for the last few days.
 He arrived in Israel from Helsinki a couple of weeks ago.
 He’s often late, his roommate keeps him awake playing poker, so he’s tired in the morning.
 He fidgets with his phone constantly during the lessons, and often asks me to repeat what has just been said, like I know.
 He writes neatly, in tiny letters, with a propelling pencil, frequently rubbing out the things he’s put down wrongly.
 He won’t write in his textbook in case he makes a mistake and has to spoil it.

-He has grey, animal eyes, a broad face, bushy eyebrows and a beard that covers smooth skin.
-He grew it so he would look older.
+He has grey, animal eyes, a broad face, bushy eyebrows and a beard that he grew so he would look older.
 The hair on his head is thick as a broom.
 He reminds me, somehow, in looks, at least, of a huskie.
 He shows me a photo of himself from a year ago.
 He is sitting on a snowy bench and is, well, chunkier than he is now.
 He tells me he’s lost a lot of weight since then.
 He has.